lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

 To avoid confusion from legacy duplicates, the following are the only files you should modify for the Hint System UI/logic:

 - `src/components/HintModalV2New.tsx` — The active Hint Modal rendered by `GameLayout1` and `GameLayout2`.

+### Game Page Controls — HUD and Bottom Navbar

+- Files:
+  - `src/components/layouts/GameLayout1.tsx`
+  - `src/components/navigation/GameOverlayHUD.tsx`
+  - `src/components/game/YearSelector.tsx`
+  - `src/components/layouts/FullscreenZoomableImage.tsx`
+- HUD (overlay on image):
+  - Home button is optional and shown only if both `onNavigateHome` and `onConfirmNavigation` props are provided to `GameOverlayHUD`.
+Desktop HUD should not show Home.
+  - Hints control is not in the HUD; it lives in the bottom navbar.
+  - Fullscreen button remains in HUD (bottom-right).
+- Bottom navbar:
+  - Desktop: buttons are Home, Hints, Submit Guess (left→right).
+Submit has a Send icon and uses rounded-xl, Montserrat font.
+  - Mobile: only Hints (25% width) and Submit Guess (75% width).
+No Home button on mobile bottom bar.
+- When card (Year):
+  - Inline editable year input aligned with the “When?” title; no extra 'year' label.
+  - `YearSelector` slider shows endpoints 1850 and 2025 without ticks.
+  - Duplicate year displays removed; only the inline input + slider remain.
 - `src/hooks/useHintV2.ts` — Source of truth for hint loading, costs/penalties, and purchase persistence.
 - `src/constants/hints.ts` — Centralized constants for `HINT_COSTS`, `HINT_TYPE_NAMES`, and `HINT_DEPENDENCIES`.
 - `src/components/layouts/GameLayout1.tsx` and `src/components/layouts/GameLayout2.tsx` — Open/close and render the modal.